JaroTheSlav/Russia-Survival-Devolved/README.md

         {
-            Console.WriteLine("In the Soviet Union people are starving, and you are one of them.\n" + "Only the strongest Russians will survive...\n" + "The goal with this game is to survive 10 days by any means.\n" + "Controls: 1, 2, 3, 4, 5 and enter");
+            Console.WriteLine("In the Soviet Union people are starving, and you are one of them.\n" + "Only the strongest Russians will survive...\n" + "The goal with this game is to get to babushkas house.\n" + "Controls: 1, 2, 3, 4, 5 and enter");
             Console.ReadLine();
             Console.Clear();